2. Economic Growth Evidence#

 Fig. 2.2 GDP per Capita (GBR)#

-We can now put this into a function to generate plots for a list of countries
+As a first step we create a function to generate plots for a list of countries

-for i, c in enumerate(cntry):
+for c in country:

 # Get the interpolated data